-Starting and Closing SmartTime - SmartFusion2, IGLOO2, RTG4
+Starting and Closing SmartTime - SmartFusion2, IGLOO2, and RTG4

-You must complete the layout of your design before using SmartTime.
-If you have not completed layout, the software executes the layout step for you before starting SmartTime.
+You must compile your design before using SmartTime.
+If you have not compiled your design, the software compiles it for you.

 To edit timing constraints in SmartTime, in the Design Flow window under Constrain Design double-click Edit Timing Constraints.